Semidirect product: Existence

 In general, there is no known characterization (i.e., a necessary and sufficient condition) for the existence of semidirect products in groups.
 However, some sufficient conditions are known, which guarantee existence in certain cases.
 For finite groups, the Schur–Zassenhaus theorem guarantees existence of a semidirect product when the order of the normal subgroup is coprime to the order of the quotient group.

-For example, the Schur–Zassenhaus theorem implies the existence of a semi-direct product among groups of order 6; there are two such products, one of which is a direct product, and the other a dihedral group.
+For example, the Schur–Zassenhaus theorem implies the existence of a semidirect product among groups of order 6; there are two such products, one of which is a direct product, and the other a dihedral group.
 In contrast, the Schur–Zassenhaus theorem does not say anything about groups of order 4 or groups of order 8 for instance.

 Generalizations

 Within group theory, the construction of semidirect products can be pushed much further.
-The Zappa–Szep product of groups is a generalization that, in its internal version, does not assume that either subgroup is normal.
+The Zappa–Szép product of groups is a generalization that, in its internal version, does not assume that either subgroup is normal.

 There is also a construction in ring theory, the crossed product of rings.
 This is constructed in the natural way from the group ring for a semidirect product of groups.
 The ring-theoretic approach can be further generalized to the semidirect sum of Lie algebras.

 For geometry, there is also a crossed product for group actions on a topological space; unfortunately, it is in general non-commutative even if the group is abelian.
 In this context, the semidirect product is the space of orbits of the group action.
-The latter approach has been championed by Alain Connes as a substitute for approaches by conventional topological techniques; c.f. noncommutative geometry.
+The latter approach has been championed by Alain Connes as a substitute for approaches by conventional topological techniques; cf. noncommutative geometry.

-There are also far-reaching generalisations in category theory.
-They show how to construct fibred categories from indexed categories.
-This is an abstract form of the outer semidirect product construction.